How to Exit Python Program [4 Methods]

 Equal

 Now, place the sys.exit() under the if condition.
-It will raise an exception, and after it will display the result.
+It will raise an exception, and after that, it will display the result.

 Code: